Fresh-Teacher/Fresh-Search-Filter/README.md

-# This repo is live at http://freshteacher.software/search/
+# This site is live at https://freshteacher.software/Fresh-Search-Filter/